-The aim of fish breeding is not to change individual fish, but rather the fish population.
+The aim of genetic improvementis not to change individual fish, but rather the fish stock.
 Hence, the 'Mendelian Genetics' extended at the level of population is the "Population Genetics".
-It is thus most essential to understand the meaning of a population.
+It is thus most essential to understand the meaning of a stock or population.